Joliet Correctional Center: Operation

-In 1933 Lester Joseph Gillis (Baby Face Nelson) was released from Joliet Prison, and a mock-up of the foyer is shown in the 1957 movie Baby Face Nelson where Gillis (played by Mickey Rooney) is seen both entering and leaving the facility with a suitcase in his hand.
+A mock-up of the foyer is shown in the 1957 movie Baby Face Nelson where Lester Joseph Gillis (played by Mickey Rooney) is seen both entering and leaving the facility with a suitcase in his hand.
 The name of the prison can be seen in his exit sequence.

 From at least the early 1960s, the prison included a reception and classification center for northern Illinois, holding new prisoners for less than a month before their final assignments and processing over 20,000 a year.
 In addition to the prisoners temporarily held in the R&C unit, Joliet maintained a large population of permanent inmates.

 In the late 1960s, hepatitis experiments conducted at Willowbrook State School on developmentally disabled children became controversial.
 When these were discontinued, the US Army recruited "volunteers" at Joliet to continue the experiments.
 In reality, the "volunteers" were Vietnam-draft conscientious objectors, who agreed to drink feces-laden chocolate milkshakes and exposed to the feces of other inmates in an effort to mass-produce and isolate the virus that caused Hepatitis A. The Army was especially interested in Hepatitis A because it was a classic disease of overcrowding and unsanitary conditions common in prisons and military camps.

 Stateville Correctional Center (pictured in 1932), which opened 2.5 mi to the north-northwest in 1925, was meant to replace the Joliet Correctional Center; instead, the pair co-existed for 77 years.

 In 1975, members of the Almighty Black P. Stone Nation and other Chicago street gangs took over a cell block and held several corrections officers hostage.
 Their main grievance was that they were being transferred to other prisons because they had too much control over other inmates at Joliet.
 One former gang member, Herbert "Cadillac" Catlett, had reformed and been cooperating with the administration to bring about positive change.
 He tried to reason with the rioting inmates but was murdered.
 After the hostage situation was resolved, prison warden Fred L. Finkbeiner eulogized Catlett at an African-American church in Chicago Heights.